-We are therefore satisfied that there is no evidence of material misstatement associated with the valuation of land and buildings valued on an Existing Use Value or Fair Value basis, and assets held-for-sale on a Fair Value basis.
+There is no evidence of material misstatement associated with the valuation of land and buildings valued on an existing use value or fair value basis, and assets held-forsale on a fair value basis.

-While no assets fell outside our expected range, Wilks Head & Eve's valuation methodology continues use a gross yield rather than a net yield in determining property valuations on behalf of the Council.
+We note that Wilks Head & Eve's valuation methodology continues to use a gross yield rather than a net yield in determining property valuations on behalf of the Council.
 We do not consider this is in line with open market practice.
 A gross yield does not consider relevant purchase costs attributable to the property.
 If the Council were to sell the asset, any purchaser would reflect their purchase cost within the price offered.
-The Council should continue to challenge this approach when taken by their specialist.
+The Council should continue to challenge this approach when taken by their management specialist.